Pages tagged ""

 This blog has become as slow as slow thing that has to be routed via one of Saturn’s moons before it even contemplates loading on my pc.
 I was already annoyed at not being able to see the content of a fair number of real comments, while being inundated with ever more subtly- Akismet-dodging spam comments.
 Add the irritation of not being able to comment on other blog’s posts - any comments I make are apparently sent but disappear into the ether(net) unless they are so short and irrelevant that they might as well be spam.

-TW assumed that the blog had to upgrade to the latest Wordpress.
+TW assumed that the blog had to upgrade to the latest WordPress.
 Unfortunately he now has a connection that will stay on-line for about 2 minutes before it drops packets, and/or throws him offline, making my tortoise seem like a comparative gazelle with a rocket in its butt.

 He upgraded.
 The blog promptly broke.